Microsoft/IntuneDocs.hu-hu/intune/protect/create-compliance-policy.md

 search.appverid: MET150
 ms.custom: intune-azure
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 76998c32f09b20e624359cc8a38231e14a70399b
+ms.openlocfilehash: c8452f9b56032864380ec703bfd444dc85ef129b
-ms.sourcegitcommit: 06a1fe83fd95c9773c011690e8520733e1c031e3
+ms.sourcegitcommit: 13fa1a4a478cb0e03c7f751958bc17d9dc70010d
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 10/23/2019
+ms.lasthandoff: 11/19/2019
-ms.locfileid: "72786073"
+ms.locfileid: "74188265"
 ---
-# <a name="create-a-compliance-policy-in-microsoft-intune"></a>Megfelelőségi szabályzat létrehozása Microsoft Intune
+# <a name="create-a-compliance-policy-in-microsoft-intune"></a>Create a compliance policy in Microsoft Intune

 Az eszközmegfelelőségi szabályzatok használata kiemelten fontos, ha az Intune-t a vállalat erőforrásainak védelmére kívánja használni.
-Az Intune-ban létrehozhat olyan szabályokat és beállításokat, amelyeknek az eszközöknek meg kell felelniük a megfelelőnek, például a minimális operációsrendszer-verziónak.
-Ha az eszköz nem megfelelő, a [feltételes hozzáférés](conditional-access.md)használatával letilthatja az adatelérést és az erőforrásokat.
+In Intune, you can create rules and settings that devices must meet to be considered compliant, such as a minimum OS version.
+If the device isn't compliant, you can then block access to data and resources using [Conditional Access](conditional-access.md).

-A nem megfelelőséggel kapcsolatos műveleteket is végrehajthat, például értesítő e-mailt küldhet a felhasználónak.
-A megfelelőségi szabályzatok végrehajtásának és használatuk módjának áttekintését lásd: [az eszközök megfelelőségének megkezdése](device-compliance-get-started.md).
+You can also take actions for non-compliance, such as sending a notification email to the user.
+For an overview of what compliance policies do, and how they're used, see [get started with device compliance](device-compliance-get-started.md).

 Ez a cikk:

-- Felsorolja a kompatibilitás szabályzat létrehozásához szükséges előfeltételeket és lépéseket.
+- Lists the prerequisites and steps to create a compliancy policy.
-- Bemutatja, hogyan rendelheti hozzá a szabályzatot a felhasználókhoz és az eszközök csoportjaihoz.
+- Shows you how to assign the policy to your user and device groups.
-- A további szolgáltatásokat, például a hatóköri címkéket a szabályzatok szűrésére, valamint a nem megfelelő eszközökre vonatkozó lépéseket ismerteti.
+- Describes additional features, including scope tags to "filter" your policies, and steps you can take on devices that aren't compliant.
-- Felsorolja a beléptetési frissítési ciklus időpontját, amikor az eszközök házirend-frissítéseket fogadnak.
+- Lists the check-in refresh cycle times when devices receive policy updates.

 ## <a name="before-you-begin"></a>Előkészületek

-Az eszközök megfelelőségi házirendjeinek használatához győződjön meg róla, hogy:
+To use device compliance policies, be sure you:

 - Használja az alábbi előfizetéseket:

   - Intune
-  - Ha feltételes hozzáférést használ, akkor Azure Active Directory (AD) Premium kiadásra van szüksége.
-A [Azure Active Directory díjszabása](https://azure.microsoft.com/pricing/details/active-directory/) felsorolja, hogy mit kap a különböző kiadásokban.
-Az Intune-megfelelőség nem igényli az Azure AD-t.
+  - If you use Conditional Access, then you need Azure Active Directory (AD) Premium edition.
+[Azure Active Directory pricing](https://azure.microsoft.com/pricing/details/active-directory/) lists what you get with the different editions.
+Intune compliance doesn't require Azure AD.

 - Használjon támogatott platformot:

-  - Android-eszköz rendszergazdája
+  - Android device administrator
   - Vállalati Android
   - iOS
   - macOS